-- □ Students will use the Occupational Safety and Health Administration (OSHA) General Industry online training software to complete and earn their OSHA credential.
-The fee for the course is paid for MISD. - Students will use a combination of both real machining centers, and the Immerse2Learn CNC Virtual Training System (I2L) for CNC to complete interactive industrial machining (CNC programming and virtual mill, lathe, and grind operations).
+- Students will be using machines used in the industry that can be dangerous if not used properly and not alert and aware of their surroundings at all times.
+Students and guardians will be asked to sign a form agreeing to the shop safety rules before the student will be released to work in the machine shop area. - Students will use the Occupational Safety and Health Administration (OSHA) General Industry online training software to complete and earn their OSHA credential.
+The fee for the course is paid for MISD. - Students will use a combination of both real machining centers, and the Immerse2Learn CNC Virtual Training System (I2L) for introduction machining courses like safety, machine controls, hand tools, and more.
 Students will also use a variety of online resource materials.
-These materials are provided for by MISD. - Students will be using machines used in the industry that can be dangerous if not used properly and not alert and aware of their surroundings at all times.
-Students and guardians will be asked to sign a form agreeing to the shop safety rules before the student will be released to work in the machine shop area.
+These materials are provided for by MISD.